-Kejriwal blames Amit Shah’s ‘petty conspiracy’ for police claim of Shaheen Bagh shooter’s AAP link
+Delhi elections: Arvind Kejriwal invites Amit Shah for public debate

-The Delhi chief minister told ANI that the BJP was resorting to such steps because everything else had failed in the run-up to the Delhi elections.
+The Delhi chief minister also said that the BJP was resorting to ‘petty conspiracies’ because everything else had failed in the run-up to the polls.

+Delhi Chief Minister Arvind Kejriwal on Wednesday asked Union Home Minister Amit Shah to engage with him in a public debate on any matter, reported PTI.
+He said the voters of Delhi want to know why should they pick the Bharatiya Janata Party in the Assembly elections on February 8.

+Kejriwal had on Tuesday dared the BJP to name a chief ministerial candidate by 1 pm on Wednesday and had said he was ready for a debate with that person.

-Delhi Chief Minister Arvind Kejriwal on Wednesday accused Union Home Minister Amit Shah of resorting to “petty conspiracies” by getting the police to find links between a man who opened fire in the Shaheen Bagh protest area and the Aam Aadmi Party.
+Earlier on Wednesday, Kejriwal accused Shah of resorting to “petty conspiracies” by getting the police to find links between a man who opened fire in the Shaheen Bagh protest area and the Aam Aadmi Party.

 “Forty-eight hours before the polling, Amit Shah is using police to do such petty conspiracies,” Kejriwal told ANI in an interview.
 “The entire country knows they are doing a political stunt.”